János Szebeni, MD, PhD, DSc

 Rudolf Urbanics, MD, PhD

-Head of research (in vivo)
+Head of Research (in vivo)

-Rudolf Urbanics, MD, PhD, Head of the in vivo laboratory SeroScience Ltd., an immunotoxicity CRO, since 2008 in Budapest, Hungary.
-He obtained MD diploma at Semmelweis Medical School, Budapest, Hungary and the PhD degree at the Academy of Sciences.
-He had teaching and research activity at the parent university and held in between various research/collaboration positions at MaxPlanck Institute of Systemphysiology, Dortmund, Germany, at University of Pennsylvania, Philadelphia, at Pennsylvania Muscle Institute, in the Knoll AG, Central Nervous System Research Department, working in the field of CNS regulation of blood flow/metabolism, ischemic/hypoxic disorders, stroke and chronic neurodegenerative disease models.
-He was the Deputy R&D Director and Head of CNS Pharmacology at Biorex R&D Co., worked at IVAX/Drug Research Institute Budapest, as Scientific Adviser, Leading researcher in Safety and CNS Pharmacology.
+Rudolf Urbanics, MD, PhD, Head of the SeroScience in vivo laboratory obtained his MD at Semmelweis Medical School, and his PhD degree at the Hungarian Academy of Sciences.
+Dr. Urbanics held teaching and research positions at the Semmelweis University and held various research positions at the Max Planck Society, Institute of Systemic Physiology in Dortmund, Germany, at the University of Pennsylvania, Philadelphia, at Pennsylvania Muscle Institute, and at the Central Nervous System Research Department of Knoll AG.
+His work encompassed the field of CNS regulation of blood flow/metabolism, ischemic/hypoxic disorders, stroke and chronic neurodegenerative disease models.
+He was Deputy R&D Director and Head of CNS Pharmacology at Biorex Ltd., in Budapest, Hungary and also worked at IVAX/Drug Research Institute Budapest, as Scientific Advisor and Leading Researcher in Safety and CNS Pharmacology.

 Gergely Tibor Kozma, PhD

-Head of research (in vitro)
+Head of Research (in vitro)

 Researcher, PhD student